PelagusWallet/pelagus-docs/docs/develop/api/quai-provider.md

 ---
 sidebar_position: 1
-title: Quai Provider API
+title: Pelagus Provider API
-description: Reference for the Quai Provider API.
+description: Reference for the Pelagus Provider API.
 ---

-The Quai provider API is a global Javascript API injected into the browser by Pelagus.
-The Pelagus provider and API are accessible via the injected `window.quai` object, which allows applications to interface with users through a variety of methods and requests.
+The Pelagus provider API is a global Javascript API injected into the browser by Pelagus.
+The Pelagus provider and API are accessible via the injected `window.ethereum` object, which allows applications to interface with users through a variety of methods and requests.
 You can use a combination of the available methods, properties, and events within your application to request user accounts, prompt the signing of messages and transactions, and more.

 ## Methods

 :::note
-The Quai Provider API is currently under development and is subject to change.
+The Pelagus Provider API is currently under development and is subject to change.
 A larger set of methods will be available for use in the future.
 :::

-### window.quai.request(args)
+### window.ethereum.request(args)

 The `request` method is used to submit RPC API requests to Quai Network using Pelagus.
 The request returns a promise that resolves to the result of the RPC method call.
 If the request fails, the promise will reject with an error.